New Balance® Shoes for Diabetics

 Velcro Shoe for Diabetes

-• The New Balance 928 V3 is a Hook and loop closure walking shoe for diabetic feet.
+• The New Balance 928 V3 is a hook-and-loop closure walking shoe for diabetic feet.

-• It has leather uppers with a hook and loop Velcro closure and a roomy fit.
+• It has leather uppers with a hook-and-loop Velcro closure and a roomy fit.

 • The shoes are available in wider widths.